LaMelo Ball’s second-generation signature boot PUMA MB.02 joins hands with “Rick and Morty” to create the latest joint shoe-breakinglatest.news-Breaking Latest News

 In terms of shoe function, this shoe is equipped with PUMA’s proud Nitro nitrogen midsole technology, which perfectly creates the two key functions of “light weight” and “high cushioning”.
 Bring strong grip, use the feather tread pattern that pays tribute to the Melo wing tattoo, simultaneously increase the durability of friction with the ground, the special thickened foam on the inner side of the heel improves the overall coverage, and add TPU panels on the outer side to increase stability The upper is covered with woven mesh fabric to create lightweight characteristics, and the seamless structure can provide safe support for the foot, while providing excellent breathability and comfort.

-This shoe will officially land on PUMA’s designated stores and official shopping website (AM11 on sale) on February 18, 2023.
-Each person is limited to one pair.
-Interested readers please pay attention.
+This shoe will be officially launched on February 18, 2023 PUMA Designated stores and official shopping websites (AM11 sale), each person is limited to one pair, interested readers please pay attention.